bvssvni/oup/README.md

 Each variable is tagged with a number, and by using group-oriented programming,
 a dependency is not listed more than once.

+##Communication With Backend

+All functions in Oup that are linked to a backend is tagged with options that helps the evaluator.
+One of these is 'emitter' that tells that an object is created.

+When Oup is not connected to a backend, it will capture the emitted objects and dump them in raw format.
+This format is Oup code, so it can read itself.
+You can also write XML and JSON exporters in Oup.

+When Oup is connected with a backend, it will be able to "talk" to it.
+The trick is that the backend reads the Oup file and constructs a Oup syntax tree.
+The same happens in the Oup IDE, and Oup is designed to make this happen deterministically,
+so the same syntax tree is on both sides.
+This is done by using the same technique as in Real Time Strategy multiplayer games.

+When the backend changes an object, for example the user changes a color and radius, it will send a pieace of Oup code through a channel with the 'id:value' of the object.
+This happens automatically using multi-threads on a human readable update frequence.
+A thread simply keeps a copy of each variable and checks if they have updated.
+The backend does not have to send data for loop, only like .5 seconds or so.
+For example:

+     4:255,0,0      // Parameters to a Color function.
+     6:15           // Value for the radius variable.

+The Oup IDE parses this text and looks up the variables and then present the values on the screen.
+The values changes color in the text editor to indicate that a change just happened.

+The communication can also happen the other way, by the user changing a value and the IDE sends
+this change over to the backend, which can choose to ignore it.
+The text editor is not updated until the backend sends a new notification about the update.

+Oup is designed for tools, such as level editors and not optimized for smooth game experience.
+The problem with games is that they create and destroy objects all the time,
+which can not be handled by the expression optimizer in Oup.
+Oup is a content generation programming language, where destroying objects never happens.
+You can compare it to painting where erasing is not possible without doing it all over.